e-ucm/csharp-tracker/README.md

 1. Set up a bridge for creating the connections with the server.
 1. Send traces

-<b>Note</b>: The traces file are saved in the path specified by the Bridge.
+<b>Note</b>: The traces file are saved in the path specified by the `Bridge.`

 ## Usage Example

 Using the tracker is a really simple proccess.
-For expanding the Installation guide here you can found some examples of how to setup and use the tracker.
+Below you will find some examples of how to setup and use the tracker.

 ### Synchronous or asynchronous tracking

-C# tracker can work both synchronously and asynchronously, as desired.
+The C# tracker can work both synchronously (blocking until each request finishes; this may make your game stutter) and asynchronously (sending tracking data in background).
 This behavior can be configured [here](https://github.com/e-ucm/csharp-tracker/blob/master/TrackerAsset/TrackerAsset.cs#L19).

-To use a tracking mode, you only need to enable its corresponding precompiler tag (SYNC or ASYNC), commenting the other one that you do not want to use:
+To use a tracking mode, you only need to enable its corresponding precompiler tag (`SYNC` or `ASYNC`), commenting out (with `//`) the mode that you do *not* want to use:

 ```c#
 #define ASYNC
 //#undef ASYNC
 ```

-In this case, the tracker is in ASYNC mode.
+By default (as seen above), the tracker operates in asynchronous mode.

 ### Tracker access and instatiation (synchronous)

 First, you need to create and manage an instance.
 You have two ways for doing this.
-1. TrackerAsset has an singleton instance if you want to use it.
+1. `TrackerAsset` has an singleton instance if you want to use it.
-1. Or either you can create your own instance via `new TrackerAsset()`.
+1. Or (not recommended) you can create an instance via `new TrackerAsset()`.

 ```c#
 // You can use Tracker via Singleton: